Wildhoney/Maple.js/README.md

 }
 ```

-**Note:** By extending `Maple.Component` you gain access to many utility methods, such as `addEventListener` for easily binding to the dispatcher.
+**Note:** By extending `Maple.Component` you gain access to many utility methods, such as `addEventListener` for easily binding to the dispatcher, but you could also extend `React.Component`.

-Using introspection Maple uses ES6's `System.import` to import the above module, subsequently registering an element using `document.registerElement`, and then transforming the `class` name to its underscore equivalent &ndash; in the code above `MyModule` will create a custom element `my-module` using your React.js class blueprint:
+Using introspection, Maple uses ES6's `System.import` to import the above module, subsequently registering an element using `document.registerElement`, and then transforming the `class` name to its underscore equivalent &ndash; in the code above `MyModule` will create a custom element `my-module` using your React.js class blueprint:

 ```html
 <my-module></my-module>